 - The first objective of GST is to create a common market with a uniform tax rate in India.

-- GST eliminates the prior taxes for the same transaction as input tax credits.
+- GST eliminates prior taxes for the same transaction as input tax credits.

 - The GST aims to boost exports by refunding the amount collected on the inputs, so there will be no tax on exports.

-- It aims to bring more taxpayers and increase revenue by increasing the tax base.
+- The GST aims to bring more taxpayers and increase revenue by increasing the tax base.

-- Simplification of application and tax return procedure through common forms
+- GST simplifies the application and tax return procedure through common forms

-- Provided the online payment gateways for payment of taxes and submission of forms
+Provided an online payment gateway for payment of taxes and submission of forms.

 Goods and Services Network (GSTN) is a unified information technology system created for GST operation.